Planar Graphs & Euler's Formula

 In any infinite sequence of graphs \(G_1, G_2, G_3, \ldots\), there exist indices \(i < j\) such that \(G_i\) is a minor of \(G_j\).
 Equivalently, every minor-closed graph property is characterized by a finite set of forbidden minors.

-The proof of the Robertson-Seymour theorem spans 23 papers published over two decades.
+A full proof of the Robertson-Seymour theorem is far beyond the scope of this page; it relies on deep tools from structural graph theory including tree-decompositions and well-quasi-ordering of graph classes (a property stating that the ordering admits neither an infinite descending chain nor an infinite antichain — for the minor relation on finite graphs, the absence of infinite descending chains is automatic, so the substantive content lies in ruling out infinite antichains).
 For planarity, the finite forbidden set is simply \(\{K_5, K_{3,3}\}\).
 For other surfaces, the forbidden minor sets are larger but still finite.
-This theorem guarantees that every "topological" graph property has a finite combinatorial certificate.
+This theorem guarantees that every minor-closed graph property has a finite combinatorial certificate.

 Subgraph Patterns and GNN Expressivity